morscino/todox/readme.md

 Todox is a web application that can be used to manage ones todo activities, it allows a user create a profile and manage his or her todos

-Todox is accessible, free, easy to use mini mini web application.
+Todox is accessible, free, easy to use mini web application.

 ## Todox User Authentication